-Possible Truth in Television, in that Socrates is traditionally considered to have died in this way after being poisoned with hemlock.
+- Socrates is traditionally considered to have died in this way after being poisoned with hemlock, which was a standard method of (relatively) humane execution for political prisoners in ancient Athens.
 The issue is under contention since no one is exactly certain which "hemlock" it was.
-Enid Bloch's exhaustive essay ''Hemlock Poisoning and the Death of Socrates: Did Plato Tell the Truth?'' suggests the plant was Conium maculatum, which does cause a creeping paralysis and death in the manner described: "Socrates died gently and peacefully, just as Plato said he did.
+Enid Bloch's exhaustive essay ''Hemlock Poisoning and the Death of Socrates: Did Plato Tell the Truth?'' suggests the plant was Conium maculatum, which does cause a creeping paralysis and painless death in the manner described: "Socrates died gently and peacefully, just as Plato said he did.
 For Plato not only told the truth, he did so with astounding medical accuracy."

-Sam Kinison.
+- Sam Kinison (Yes, THAT Sam Kinison).
 The fact that he was blitzed out of his mind on several types of tranquilizers and cocaine might have had something to do with it.

 - After surviving the wreck of a jet car, Top Gear (UK)'s Richard Hammond said in a mutual interview with racing legend Sir Stirling Moss, who had survived a similar brain-damaging accident in 1962, that the sensation of being about to die was like getting to the end of a to-do list consisting of: 1) get in car, 2) drive car, 3) crash car, 4) die.
 "Oh, I've got to the 'die' bit."
 Moss said that in his case, when his steering sheared at 165+ mph and he found that he'd crossed his arms in front of him, something was wrong, and the only thing left on his mind was "Christ, what does it mean?"